Recycling in the United Kingdom: Local councils and recycling

 Although recycling is required right across the UK, recycling rules differ depending on the local council.
 Some local councils have implemented a one-box system for separating household waste, whereas others have provided many more boxes, and this recyclable waste is often collected at different times from standard landfill waste collections.

 There are also different schemes in place across the country to determine where the waste goes and how it is used.

 In England, the local authorities are given targets by Defra.
 It is these local targets which help the government to achieve its national targets.
 However, local authorities are given flexibility in deciding how to best meet these targets, hence the number of different schemes in place.

 London

 The issue of waste management and recycling is acute in London - the capital produces 17 million tonnes of waste each year, forecast to rise to 26.5 million tonnes in 2020.
 The Mayor's Greater London Authority sets the framework for dealing with waste within a London-wide Municipal Waste Management Strategy including recycling targets for the London Boroughs to meet, which are made statutory within the London Plan.
 The existing organisational arrangements however are complex with a number of waste disposal authorities at sub-regional and local levels.

-Birmingham

-Birmingham City Council have introduced three kerbside collection schemes.